-Planting and tending to the agave plant is a skill that has been passed down from generation to generation – many distilleries have grown to a larger scale with up to date equipment, but the tending to the plants remains a manual effort.
+Planting and tending to the agave plant is a skill that has been passed down from generation to generation.
+Many distilleries have grown to a larger scale with up-to-date equipment, but the tending to the plants remains a manual effort.
 Ain't no gadgets and shortcuts here.

 WARNING: those thorns will prick you, and they prick HARD, releasing a little poison making that pain last (and BarChick can vouch for that).
 At this point, the piñas look like weird pineapple kinda things.

-Once removed, the plants are cooked in large ovens, and the starches are turned into fermentable sugars (they are usually cooked for up to 3 days).
+Once removed, the plants are cooked in large ovens, and the starches are turned into fermentable sugars (they are usually cooked for up to three days).
 They are then transported to the milling area where the cooked agave is pressed to get the rich flavours out.
 They do this by using a tahona - a traditional grinding wheel.
 Traditionally this large stone wheel would have been pulled around by horses, but these distilleries have grown MASSIVELY so tractors are now usually used, which can cope with the high product demand a tad better!
-Phewf.
+Phew.

-Once all the juices have been squeezed and minced they are then washed with water and strained before being placed in the fermentation tanks (usually stainless steel but sometimes wooden if you want details) - and this is where the magic happens - ALCOHOL time (finally).
+Once all the juices have been squeezed and minced, they are then washed with water and strained before being placed in the fermentation tanks (usually stainless steel, but sometimes wooden if you want details) - and this is where the magic happens - ALCOHOL time (finally).

-This distillery is in the highlands where the air tends to be thinner - so you can blame your dizziness on that and not your hangover, awesome!
-Jesus Hernandez is the master distiller and main man here and he knows everything there is to know about tequila.
+This distillery is in the highlands, where the air tends to be thinner - so you can blame your dizziness on that and not your hangover.
+Awesome.
+Jesus Hernandez is the master distiller and main man here, and he knows everything there is to know about tequila.

-During the fermentation at the Herradura distillery they play classical music through speakers to the barrels as they believe it helps along the process.
+During the fermentation at the Herradura distillery ,they play classical music through speakers to the barrels as they believe it helps along the process.
 Who are we to judge?!
 The tanks were bubbling happily.
 Want a bit of history?
 You’ll get it here - the old original distillery from 1870 still stands today in the grounds for people to visit.

-These guys have their own fricking Cuervo Express train… that’s what we’re talking about.
+These guys have their own fricking Cuervo Express train.
+That’s what we’re talking about.